gitlabhq/gitlabhq/doc/gitlab-geo/ha.md

 On the secondary the remote endpoint for the PostgreSQL Geo database will be specified.

 1. Edit `/etc/gitlab/gitlab.rb` and ensure the following to disable PostgreSQL and Redis from running locally.
-Configure the secondary to connect to the GitLab Geo tracking database.
+Configure the secondary to connect to the Geo tracking database.

     ```ruby